 Belfast is the birthplace of the Titanic — and the tourism industry here is hoping you'll associate that epic with the city rather than the strife that kept it in headlines in the last generation.
 To commemorate Belfast's shipbuilding industry — and the 100th anniversary of the Titanic's only voyage — the city opened a £100-million visitors center in April 2012 called Titanic Belfast.

 High-tech displays tell the tale of the famous cruise liner.
 A highlight is a ride through a mock-up of the ship while it was being built.
 The spacey architecture of the new building is already a landmark on the city's skyline.
 Six stories tall, it's clad with more than 3,000 aluminum panels that reflect the sunlight.
+Its four corners represent the bows of ships, pointing along the cardinal compass points.

 On your Belfast visit, don't miss another landmark — Belfast's City Hall.
 This grand structure's 173-foot-tall, green copper dome dominates the city center.
 Take the worthwhile — and free — 45-minute tour, which gives you a rundown on city government and an explanation of the decor that makes this an Ulster political hall of fame.

 Another top sight is the Ulster Folk and Transport Museum in nearby Cultra.
-It has an open-air collection of reconstructed buildings from all over Ulster plus a hodgepodge of trains, planes, and cars — including John DeLorean's iconic sports car from the 1980s, which was made here.
+It has an open-air collection of reconstructed buildings from all over Ulster plus a hodgepodge of trains, planes, and cars — including John DeLorean's iconic sports car from the 1980s, which was manufactured here.

 Start in downtown Belfast at the Castle Junction Car Park.
 It's filled with old black cabs — and has the only Irish-language signs in that part of the city.
 These cabs go up the Falls Road to Milltown Cemetery, passing lots of murals celebrating Catholic and Republican martyrs.
 You can explore this Catholic neighborhood on your own, or hire a trained cabbie to give you a one-hour tour.